 In January 2011, we launched our "Alnylam 5x15™" product strategy focused on the development of innovative RNAi therapeutics for genetically defined diseases addressing major unmet medical needs.

-By the end of 2015, we expect to have five RNAi therapeutic programs in advanced clinical development, including programs in advanced stages, on its own or with a partner.
-These include ALN-TTR (for the treatment of transthyretin-mediated amyloidosis (ATTR), ALN-AT3 for the treatment of hemophilia and rare bleeding disorders (RBD), ALN-PCS for the treatment of hypercholesterolemia, ALN-AS1 for the treatment of acute intermittent porphyria (AIP), ALN-TMP for the treatment of treatment of beta-thalassemia and iron-overload disorders, and other programs.
+By the end of 2015, we expect to have five such RNAi therapeutic programs in clinical development, including programs in advanced stages, on its own or with a partner.
+The "Alnylam 5x15" programs include: ALN-TTR02, an intravenously delivered RNAi therapeutic targeting transthyretin (TTR) for the treatment of TTR-mediated amyloidosis (ATTR) in patients with familial amyloidotic polyneuropathy (FAP); ALN-TTRsc, a subcutaneously delivered RNAi therapeutic targeting TTR for the treatment of ATTR in patients with familial amyloidotic cardiomyopathy (FAC); ALN-AT3 for the treatment of hemophilia and rare bleeding disorders (RBD); ALN-PCS for the treatment of hypercholesterolemia; ALN-AS1 for the treatment of acute intermittent porphyria (AIP); ALN-TMP for the treatment of treatment of beta-thalassemia and iron-overload disorders; ALN-CC5 for the treatment of complement-mediated diseases, and other programs.

 Alnylam intends to focus on developing and commercializing certain programs from this product strategy itself in North and South America, Europe, and other parts of the world; these include ALN-TTR, ALN-AT3, ALN-AS1, and ALN-CC5.